jazzhead/resize-window/doc/readme.md

 * Choose to adjust only the width or both the width and the height.
 * When adjusting the height, choose whether or not to subtract the OS X menu bar height.
-* Display the current browser window size.
+* Display the current window size.

 <!--
 The following horizontal rule is a kludge to get a paragraph space in the RTF